A short guide to assist in Golf Course Profits

 Start around break, lunch, restocking, or cleaning.
 It has been proven that once people are monitored and know they are being monitored, performance improves.
 We all want to do a good job!

-Give realistic goals for expected sales, and monitor, but make sure they achievable
+Give realistic goals for expected sales.
+Monitor sales, but make sure they are achievable

-The beverage cart person should always when possible wait for players to take their shots before approaching, explain this before a golfer does
+When possible, the beverage cart person should always wait for players to take their shots before approaching.
+Explain this to personnel before a golfer does.

-The perception of having caused an extra stroke is a tough way to make a sale
+The perception of having caused an extra stroke is a tough way to make a first impression in sales!

 Mandatory!!
-A simple smile and wave at each group to acknowledge them, is more important than some people give credit
+A simple smile and wave at each group to acknowledge them is important.

-We all want to feel a bit appreciated if does not add a sale to the beverage cart right away, long term it will help the lounge, pro shop, and future rounds.
+We all want to feel a bit appreciated!
+This may not add a sale to the beverage cart right away, but long term, it will help the lounge, pro shop, and future rounds.
 Developing a relationship with customers will boost the bottom line overtime.

 When possible calling regulars by their own name goes a long way to assist in a sale for all departments